maskho/audiotextbooks/content/statistics/content.md

 ACTUAL ANSWER: 360,000 kg

-Not bad, the Mathigon users guessed within X% of the true answer!
+Not bad, the Madras users guessed within X% of the true answer!

 BONUS CASE STUDY: The Challenger Accident